Ayfri/PIXI-Kotlin/README.md

 # PIXI-Kotlin

 This is a simple example of what a PIXI transcription in Kotlin could look like.

-It's just a demonstration, I do not advise you to use it for now.
+Use this template to create your own PIXI-Kotlin projects.

-I'm searching how to make it run.
+For now, there are all the classes, interfaces, enums, functions, type aliases, and objects.

-For know, there are all the classes, interfaces, enums, functions and objects.
+Classes with only static members have been changed to Kotlin Objects.
 The private members are not present.